Your Guide to Becoming a Mortgage Broker in California

 Passing the NMLS exam

-The licensing exam may sound as a solid obstacle along the licensing path, but if you get enough details about it beforehand, you will be well-prepared to overcome it.
+The licensing exam may sound like a solid obstacle along the licensing path, but if you get enough details about it beforehand, you will be well-prepared to overcome it.
 You can even take a preparatory course that will help you with the actual format and questions.
 The exam includes a federal and a state test.
 You should get a score of more than 75% to pass them.

 The test itself takes a whole day starting at 8 am, with a 30-minute lunch break.
 You will often take the test with many people in the room.
 Bring all you need such as a pencil and a calculator, as well as all needed documents and your driver’s license.